 We will prioritise action to increase participation for people sharing different protected characteristics in health services across North Wales.

 We will prioritise action to develop an inclusive culture where leaders routinely demonstrate their commitment to promoting equality within BCUHB and beyond and enable a fair and inclusive workforce.

 We will prioritise action to advance race equality in North Wales.

 In the first instance, where possible, please email: BCU.Equality@wales.nhs.uk or Contact the Patient Advice and Liaison Service (PALS).

-All documents referred to can be made available in other languages or formats upon request, please contact a member of our Corporate Communications Team.
+All documents referred to can be made available in other languages or formats upon request.

 Please note some historical documents included on these pages may have links to documents which are no longer active.
 If you require access to these please contact the Equality Team.